tjbladez/quote/README.markdown

 ## Quotes ##

-Maintain and quote your awesome quotes from movies, games and other sources from command line.
+Maintain and quote your awesome quotes from movies, games and other sources from command line, plug it to any of your apps/projects.

-## Usage ##

 ### Quoting ###